ATLAS-HGTD/hgtd-tools/README.md

 DELETE: without payload, remove some record

 Those three variants are implemented as `api.fetch_information`, `api.post_information`, `api.delete_information` handling the endpoint, headers etc. for you so you don't have to worry about anything besides the actual information received, posted or deleted.

+## Developer corner: dockerization
+A deployment of this app to CERN OKD using docker is in preparation.
+The `docker.sh` can be executed (tested on Mac with Docker already installed and running in the background, and executing the command `bash docker.sh` in XQuartz) to build and run a container that contains all the required packages and starts up the `main.py`.
+There is another variant, `docker-linux.sh` which has not been tested so far but should work according to the [source](https://gist.github.com/Moosems/138cfea6fc4e1967e4eae52bd96618ff).
+A first version of the `Dockerfile` uses `ubuntu:20.04`, python 3.12 and packages are installed via pip.

+Further, to upload the image somewhere:

+`docker login gitlab-registry.cern.ch`

+`docker build -t gitlab-registry.cern.ch/anstein/hgtd-tools .`

+`docker push gitlab-registry.cern.ch/anstein/hgtd-tools`

 ## Acknowledgements
 Thanks to an unknown reddit user who gave me hope when the PyQt6 installation wouldn't want to work with my setup / machine.
 This [link](https://www.reddit.com/r/Tkinter/comments/snrb1f/comment/hw4bylf/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button) brought me to [CustomTkinter](https://github.com/TomSchimansky/CustomTkinter) and the GUI is built on top of the tutorial.